 Article 14

-Decisions which, in the opinion of the Commission, may be of interest to the International Hydrographic Organization as a whole shall be brought to the attention of the International Hydrographic Bureau.
+Decisions which, in the opinion of the Commission, may be of interest to the International Hydrographic Organization as a whole shall be brought to the attention of the IHO Secretariat and other relevant bodies of the IHO.
 This fact shall be mentioned as part of the text of the decisions reached.

 Article 15

+The selection procedures for Members as representatives of the IHO Council are laid down in Annex A to this Statutes.
+They may be amended by decisions of the Commission in accordance with these Statutes.

+Article 16

-The International Hydrographic Bureau shall be the repository of the Statutes signed by the Members and Associate Members.
+The IHO Secretariat shall be the repository of the Statutes signed by the Members and Associate Members.

 ______________